-Then Monsanto comes along and obliterates its reputation by genetically modifying this precious bean as a cheap source of animal feed.
-Today there is a growing amount of organic seeds which are replacing the GMO beans, especially for human consumption.
+However, corporate giants such as Monsanto came along and obliterates its reputation by genetically modifying this precious bean as a cheap source of animal feed.
+Today, however, there is a growing amount of organic seeds replacing GMO beans, especially for human consumption.

 - 2 cups of tofu